cobalto/nakedbank/README.md

 + User Profile Page
 + Parametrization of some "magic strings"
 + Better use of the Domain models, too much control on the services logic
-+ Better control of some visual components when not logged in (Blazor Webassembly right now stil has some problems updating components when values change)
++ Better control of some visual components when not logged in (Blazor Webassembly right now still has some problems updating components when values change)
 + Charts (most of them are paid, Chart.js has a port to Blazor but only documentation for the Server-Side version)
 + More tests